-As well as dimming the lights as bedtime approaches, you can also establish a bedtime routine that is calming and relaxing.
+As well as dimming the lights as bedtime approaches, you can also establish a calming and relaxing bedtime routine that will help your baby sleep.
 For example, you could give your baby a bath or a massage or read to them in soft tones.

 Try to start this a good hour before bedtime so they have plenty of time to unwind after a day of toys, noise and other stimulating activity.

 5. Ensure they are wearing a clean, well-fitting nappy

 Before putting your baby to bed make sure that their nappy is not soiled in any way and put them in a fresh nappy if needed.
 That way, they will go to bed dry and comfortable, which is more likely to help your baby sleep easily.

 Another thing to make sure is that you put them in a nappy that fits properly.
 Too tight and your baby is likely to be uncomfortable; too loose and it is liable to leak, leaving a soggy bed that nobody would want to sleep in!